Posts

 Image

 TLV format consists of three components: Tag, Length, and Value.
 In credit card and financial transactions, the TLV protocol utilizes this structure.
 Below, you will find tips for quickly decoding TLV data.
 According to IBM , the tag tells what type of data it is.
 The length field denotes the length of the value, and the value is the actual value.
 Structure of TLV.
 TLV comprises three field values.
-Tag Length Value How to Decode TLV The EMV labs developed tags which in turn part of the EMV protocol.
+Tag Length Value How to Decode TLV The EMV labs developed tags that are part of the EMV protocol.
 Each tag has a unique meaning.
 The Tag and Length together take 1 to 4 bytes of memory.
 1. The Best example for TLV.
 Below is the method for decoding the EMV tag.
 The first part of the TLV format is TAG.
 The second part is LENGTH, and finally, the value.
 Syntax of EMV tag: [Tag][Value Length][Value] (ex. " 9F40 05 F000F0A001 ") where, Tag Name = 9F40 Value Length (in bytes) = 05 Value (Hex representation of bytes.
-Example, "F0" – 1-byte) = F000F0A001 Final...
+Example, "F0" – 1-byte) = F000F0A001 Finally, w...